Zoobooks

+Zoobooks is a monthly subscription magazine for children.
+Each issue of Zoobooks covers a different animal or group of animals with pictures, educational diagrams, facts, and games.
+Zoobooks also has available online content to further explore the text.

-Zoobooks is a monthly subscribed magazine for children.
-Zoobooks have different content subscriptions depending on age; with Zoobooks being for children 6-12.
-Also available is Zoodinos for ages five and up, Zootles for ages 3–6, and Zoobies for ages 0–3.
-Each issue also has available online content to further explore the text.
+The Zoobooks brand had different content subscriptions depending on age, with Zoobooks being for children 8+, Zoodinos for ages 5+, Zootles for ages 4–8, and Zoobies for ages 0–3.
+These titles have been discontinued.

 History

-Each issue of Zoobooks covers a different animal with pictures, different species of that animal, educational diagrams, facts, and games.
-Ranger Rick Zoobooks are sponsored by the National Wildlife Federation.
+Zoobooks was founded in 1980.
+In 2018, Zoobooks was acquired by the National Wildlife Federation, publisher of Ranger Rick magazine, and rebranded as Ranger Rick Zoobooks.
 Charles R. Schroeder, D.V.M., Director Emeritus San Diego Zoo and San Diego Wild Animal Park, was the zoological consultant for all of the Zoobooks, along with other more specialized researchers for every different issue.

 List of Zoobooks by alphabetical order

 The following is a list of all Zoobooks in alphabetical order: